TGPZTT/magellan/README.md

 <hr>

 ### How to run
-The repository contains four Docker Hub links:

-The first one describes data processing.
-The first one shows the first one, which contains the original data.
-The first one is the original data.
-Due to the size of the data, the other DockerHub images contain only the processed, carefully selected data.

-Data is not accessible without authentication, and no in-code authentication is enabled.
+Original data is not accessible without authentication, and no in-code authentication is implemented.
 Data can be accessed after free registration (without any permission), but due to the free accessibility, data is inside the image file.
+Processed data is inside SEN12FLOOD.rar

-The file operations are platform independent, so the image file can be downloaded and run on a windows system without any permission.
+The file operations are platform independent, so the image file can be downloaded and run on a Windows system without any permission.